SHERRI GRADY, LPC, LLC

 • International Society for Study of Trauma and Dissociation (ISSTD) - Member

-• International Society for Traumatic Stress Studies (ISTSS) – Member
+• International Society for Traumatic Stress Studies (ISTSS) – Past Member

 • South Carolina Professional Society on the Abuse of Children (SPCSAC) – Past Board of Directors, Officer, Past Member